 - 6 oz goat cheese

-- 2 tbsp fresh basil, plus more for garnish
+- 2 tablespoon fresh basil, plus more for garnish

-- Saute the sunflower seeds in 1 TBSP olive oil in a large skillet.
+- Saute the sunflower seeds in 1 tablespoon olive oil in a large skillet.
 Set aside.

 - In a large pot, cook the noodles according to package directions.